algolia/react-hooks-routing-test/README.md

 ## How to use

-Click a refinement then refresh the page
+- Click a brand refinement then refresh the page
-Note the refinement is gone from the URL
+- Note the refinement is gone from the URL